 Secret #4: Consider a GPS-enabled detector

-If your car warns when a hidden vehicle makes a lane change dangerous, it's probably setting off every radar detector in the vicinity.
-Most Blind Spot Monitoring (BSM) systems use radar to warn when a lane-change is dangerous—and they make many radar detectors false-alarm hysterically.
+If your car warns when a lane change is dangerous, it's probably setting off every radar detector in the vicinity.
+Nearly all Blind Spot Monitoring (BSM) systems use radar to warn when a lane-change is dangerous—and they make radar detectors false-alarm hysterically.

-The best radar detectors—all of them upscale models—use software to identify and ignore BSM radar.
+The best radar detectors—all of them upscale models—use software to help identify and ignore BSM radar.

 Another source of false alarms is the radar-controlled door opener.
 Drive within a quarter-mile of any big-box store, a Walmart, for example, and expect an alert from its automatic door openers.